aaddobea/HybridSigncryption/README.md

 - `src/`: Contains the Verifpal scripts used for the analysis.
 - `docs/`: Documentation related to the Verifpal analysis, including findings and insights.

+### Abstract:
+During the last few years, Implantable Medical Devices (IMDs) have evolved considerably.
+IMD manufacturers are now starting to rely on standard wireless technologies for connectivity.
+Moreover, there is an evolution towards open systems where the IMD can be remotely monitored or reconfigured through personal commercial-off-the-shelf devices such as smartphones or tablets.
+Nevertheless, a major problem that still remains unsolved today is the secure establishment of cryptographic keys between the IMD and such personal devices.
+Researchers have already proposed various solutions, most notably by relying on an additional external device.
+Unfortunately, these proposed approaches are either insecure, difficult to realise in practice, or are unsuitable for the latest generation of IMDs.
+Motivated by this, we present HAT, a secure and practical solution to provide \emph{fine-grained} and \emph{dynamic access control} for the next generation of IMDs, while offering full control and transparency to the patient.
+The main idea behind HAT is to shift the access control responsibilities from the IMD to an external device under the user’s control, such as a smartphone, acting as the IMD's Key Distribution Center.
+We show that HAT only introduces minimal energy and memory overhead and formally prove its security using Verifpal.

 ### How to Contribute

 We welcome contributions if you identify potential improvements, vulnerabilities, or have suggestions for enhancing the Verifpal analysis.
 Please follow the standard GitHub workflow: